fwornle/ShopMob/doc/SmobOverview.md

 #### General Overview

-At top level, the app's code base is
+At top level, the app's code base includes three distinct areas:

+1. backend
+2. code
+3. doc

 <div style="display: flex; align-items: center; justify-content: space-around;">
   <img alt="Workspace" height="300" src="https://raw.githubusercontent.com/fwornle/ShopMob/main/doc/images/sm_proj_0.PNG" title="ShopMob Top Level"/>
 </div>

+Folder **backend** includes a local [backend](#synchronization-with-the-backend) which has been created for and used during development of this app.
+Folder **code** includes the main code base of the app.
+Folder **doc** includes the documentation of the app as well as of the udacity nano-degree capstone project which lead to its creation.
+This document is part of folder doc.

-The workspace of the app's main code base is organized in the following main sections:
+The main main code base of the app can be found in workspace **code**.
+It is organized in the following principal sections:

 1. data
 2. geofence